-Students will be held responsible for the care and return of all texts, workbooks, chromebooks, and chargers.
+Students will be held responsible for the care and return of all texts and workbooks.
 Any damage or loss of school property will be the responsibility of the student.
 The District may require students and their parents/guardians to reimburse the District for actual costs to repair and replace District property that is lost, damaged, stolen, returned in a different condition, or not returned on time.
 The District may pursue legal remedies to collect unpaid fines.